 spaghetti aglio e olio.

-From Naples, a typical and popular Neapolitan dish.
+A popular Neapolitan dish.

 How fat can carry aroma/taste (flavor).